studioml/studio/docs/artifacts.rst

 Basic usage
 -----------

-The idea behind artifact management is three-fold:
+The goal of artifact management is three-fold:

 1. With no coding overhead capture data the experiment depends on (e.g. dataset).